 "The opposition has a major role in taking forward the country...
 We will raise the issue.
 It is the government's prerogative to take the decision.
 We are doing our job.
 Poaching politics should be stopped," Chowdhury said.

-Later, the Congress, DMK, NCP and National Conference trooped out of the the House before the government's response.
+Before the government could respond on the issue, Congress, DMK, NCP and National Conference members trooped out of the House.